-phenomena with the current equations, we will just consider the resulting positive offset in the timing residuals r_0 as a variable for our fit.
-For the same reason, we will have to neglect some of the data after the occurrence of the glitch.
-Indeed, during the interval $\Delta t_m = t_2 - t_1$ the emitting magnetosphere has decoupled from (is not corotating with) the rapidly accelerating crust: the persistent positive offset in the mean of the timing residuals and their associated low variance observed by Palfreyman et al. (2018) during Δt_m cannot describe the overshooting normal component, which instead would correspond to decreasing residuals.
+star just before the glitch (Ashton et al. 2019) or to a magnetospheric change in the star (Palfreyman et al. 2018).
+As we are not able to model this kind of phenomena with the current equations, we simply consider the resulting positive offset in the timing residuals r_0 as a variable for our fit.
+For the same reason, we have to neglect some of the data after the occurrence of the glitch.
+During the interval $\Delta t_m = t_2 - t_1$, the emitting magnetosphere indeed decoupled from (is not corotating with) the rapidly accelerating crust: the persistent positive offset in the mean of the timing residuals and their associated low variance observed by Palfreyman et al. (2018) during Δt_m cannot describe the overshooting normal component, which instead would correspond to decreasing residuals.
 Therefore, the data around the interval Δt_m do not describe the crust rotation and should be excluded from the fit.